Newborn Care Tips, Puppy and Kitten Care

 Newborns are 78 percent water.
 These little guys are not nursing and their kidneys are not functioning.
 They are suffering from an excessive loss of water and electrolytes.
 Dehydration requires immediate care.

-- When you find newborn issue, put baby close to your skin until you warm an incubator.
+- When you find newborn issue, put baby close to your skin until you warm an incubator such as the Puppywarmer Inclubator.
 If using the hot water bottle method, check the temperature by placing the back of your hand on the towel covered heat surface, if it is okay for you it is okay for the baby.

 - After 15 minutes of warming, tube or bottle feed warm electrolytes.